metalalive/RobotCarRPi/README.md

 #### There is still something to improve
 * The prediction is not 100% accurate
-  * maybe we need more sophisticated technique to converge training and tetsing losses, will check how optimizers are implemented in Python API.
+  * I would probably try more sophisticated technique to converge training and tetsing losses, would check how optimizers are implemented in tensorflow Python API in the future.
 * speed issue
-  * in this project I used cheap DC motors max. working voltage = 6V , and 1.2 Volt. for a fully-recharged battery   (6 battery in total, get 7.2 Volt. at least)
+  * In this project I used cheap DC motors with max. working voltage 6 Volt. , and 6 NiMH batteries (1.2 Volt. for each, 7.2 Volt. in total).
+I would try better motors, LiPO batteries to increase voltage, and increase FPS of my PI camera to 60 or 90, if I'd like to join race competitions like Dockey Car or Formula PI...
 * need more efficient way to group dataset for training / validation / test procedures
-  * python K-mean clustering application takes 6 hours (k=50~60) to group entire dataset.
+  * K-mean clustering application in python takes 6 hours (k=50~60) to group entire dataset.